-If you have reason to believe that The Co-operators is being misrepresented and you receive one of these “Caller ID spoofs” we encourage you to report it to the Canadian Radio-television and Telecommunications Commission (CRTC) at http://www.dncl.gc.ca or by calling 1-866-580-3625.
-Please obtain as many details as possible to provide to the CRTC such as date and time of the call, the displayed phone number, the home number called and the name of your service provider.
+If you have reason to believe that The Co-operators is being misrepresented and you receive one of these “Caller ID spoofs” we encourage you to report it to the Canadian Anti-Fraud Centre or by calling 1-888-495-8501.
+Please provide as many details as possible to the Canadian Anti-Fraud Centre, such as the date and time of the call, the displayed phone number, the home number called and the name of your service provider.

 As we investigate these incidents and look into possible legal and technical remedies, please keep in mind that the number that appears on your caller identification is not necessarily the one actually calling you.
 Also, please note that The Co-operators will never ask for credit card or other sensitive information over the phone.

 If you have any questions, please contact us at firstname.lastname@example.org.

 From time to time, we come across fraudulent Co-operators cheques that are being used in various scams.
 For example, individuals have reported receiving cheques with a reference to mystery shopping; these cheques are fraudulent.
 If you unexpectedly receive a cheque from The Co-operators or are unsure about the origins of a Co-operators cheque, please contact us at email@example.com to verify its authenticity.